-(d) Effective on first day of the first full pay period of each fiscal year, those employees who are permanent or limited status, classified employees on the preceding day, and who have an annualized salary, (after the addition of the two and one-half percent (2.5%) increase is applied) which is less than twenty-five thousand, nine hundred and fifty-eight dollars (\$25,958), will be paid one-fourth (1/4) of the difference between their annualized salary and twenty-five thousand, nine hundred and fifty-eight dollars (\$25,958) at the beginning of each calendar quarter so long as their annualized salary is still less than twenty-five thousand, nine hundred and fifty-eight (\$25,958) at the beginning of that calendar quarter.
+- (d) Effective on first day of the first full pay period in July 2016, those employees who are permanent or limited status, classified employees on the preceding day, and who have an annualized salary, (after the addition of the two percent (2.0%) increase is applied) which is less than twenty-five thousand, nine hundred and fifty-eight dollars (\$25,958), will be paid one-fourth (1/4) of the difference between their annualized salary and twenty-five thousand, nine hundred and fifty-eight dollars (\$25,958) at the beginning of each calendar quarter so long as their annualized salary is still less than twenty-five thousand, nine hundred and fifty-eight (\$25,958) at the beginning of that calendar quarter.
+Effective on the first day of the first full pay period in July 2017, those employees who are permanent or limited status, classified employees on the preceding day, and who have an annualized salary, (after the addition of the two and one-quarter percent (2.25%) increase is applied) which is less than twenty-five thousand, nine hundred and fifty-eight dollars (\$25,958), will be paid one-fourth (1/4) of the difference between their annualized salary and twenty-five thousand, nine hundred and fifty-eight dollars (\$25,958) at the beginning of each calendar quarter, so long as their annualized salary is still less than twenty-five thousand, nine hundred and fifty-eight dollars (\$25,958) at the beginning of that calendar quarter.
 The calculation of this benefit for part-time employees who meet the above criteria will be prorated on the basis of the number of hours regularly worked.
-All employees covered by this section shall receive the above two and one-half percent (2.5%) increase for each fiscal year.

-4. The required time on each step in the Step Pay Plan shall be as follows:
+All employees covered by this section shall receive the above increases for each fiscal year. - 4.
+The required time on each step in the Step Pay Plan shall be as follows: